HiPERCAM/hipercam/docs/reduction.rst

 levels on any one frame, and will come out of saturation at different times.
 The count levels will also be falling or rising according to whether the flats were taken at evening or morning twilight.
 At the NTT and TNT, we ask the TO to spiral the telescope.

-The task of making the flat fields is to combine a series of frames with differing count levels, while removing features that vary between images.
+The task of making the flat fields is to combine a series of frames with differing count levels, while removing features that vary between images (cosmic rays).
 In order to do this, one must normalise the images by their mean levels, but weight them appropriately in the final combination to avoid giving too much weight to under-exposed images.
-This is tedious by hand, and therefore the command |makeflat| was written to carry out all the necessary tasks.
+This is tedious by hand, and therefore the command |makeflat|
+was written to carry out all the necessary tasks.

 As with the biases, it is strongly recommended that you inspect the frames to be combined using |rtplot| to avoid including any disastrous ones.
 Saturated frames can be spotted using user-defined mean levels at which to reject frames.
 The documentation of |makeflat| has details of how it works, and you are referred to this for more information.
 Recommended mean level limits are ~4000 for each CCD for the lower limits, and (55000, 58000, 58000, 50000 and 42000) for CCDs 1 to 5 (|hiper|), (50000, 28000 and 28000) for ULTRACAM and 50000 for ULTRASPEC.
 The low upper level for CCD 5 of
 |hiper| is to avoid a nasty feature that develops in the lower-right
 readout channel at high count levels.
 The limits for ULTRACAM are to